RainbowJM/real-time-web/README.md

 - [ ] Loading state
 - [ ] User can see when someone join the room
 - [ ] User can see when someone leaves the room
+- [ ] When player reaches 10 points the game is over.

 #### Could have
 - [ ] The application has rooms